Japanese castles in Korea

-Japanese Castles in Korea (倭城) are Japanese castles built along the southern shores of Korea during Japanese invasions of Korea between 1592 and 1598 by the Japanese occupation military.
+Japanese Castles in Korea (倭城) are Japanese castles built by the armies of Toyotomi Hideyoshi along the southern shores of Korea during the Imjin War (1592–1598).

-Japanese castles in Korea can be classified into two categories: castles that were built to secure supply lines for Japanese forces moving throughout Korea, and castles that were built mainly along the southern coast of Korea to act as seats of governing power.
+Japanese castles in Korea can be classified into two categories: castles built to secure supply lines for Japanese forces moving throughout Korea, and castles built primarily along the southern coast of Korea to serve as seats of governance.

-The first category of castles were built between Busan and Seoul at intervals roughly equal to the distance an army could march in one day.
+The first category of castles was built between Busan and Seoul at intervals roughly equal to the distance an army could march in one day.
 The castle network was later expanded northward to Uiju.
-These castles were established by either reinforcing existing settlements, or were built anew if no suitable settlements existed in the area where a castle was needed.
-Although the locations are currently unknown, Japanese castles are also believed to have been built between Kilju and Anbyŏn in the historical Hamgyong Province.
+These castles were established either by reinforcing existing settlements or by building anew when no suitable settlement existed in the area that required a castle.
+Although their locations are currently unknown, they are also believed to have been built between Kilju and Anbyŏn in Hamgyong Province.

-The second category of castles built along the southern coast of Korea were located in Busan, Ulsan, South Gyeongsang Province, Suncheon, South Jeolla Province).

-Japanese castles are thought to have been built not only on the southern coast of the Korean Peninsula but also in the inland areas, but the reality is unknown.
+The second category of castles built along the southern coast were in Busan, Ulsan, South Gyeongsang Province, Suncheon, and South Jeolla Province.
+They are thought to have been built not only on the southern coast, but also inland.
 Thirty-two areas on the southern coast have already been investigated.

-Research

-Na Dong-wook, head of the Cultural Heritage Research Team at the Busan Museum, summarized the research results of the Japanese Fortress built during the Imjin War and the Jeongyu War.

-Team leader Na introduced the fact that Ulsan Japanese Fortress, which was built by 16,000 Japanese soldiers for 40 days in 1597, was a highly defensive castle, pointing out that about 30 Japanese Fortresses in Korea are being damaged by development and environmental changes.

-"The Japanese Fortress is an important cultural asset in reconstructing the East Asian War and recreating history that was fierce more than 400 years ago," he stressed.

-The academic symposium, co-hosted by the National Museum of Korea and sponsored by KEB Hana Bank and the Korean Culture and Arts Committee, was organized in conjunction with the special exhibition "Jeong Yu-jae-ran," which runs until the 22nd.
-There will also be presentations on strengthening negotiations, the outbreak of the oil crisis, the direction of understanding of the Battle of Noryang, and the Battle of Yukinaga and Suncheon Castle in Konishi.

-"We look forward to an in-depth discussion on the oil refinery disaster through this symposium," said an official at the Jinju National Museum.
-"It will be a place to take a detailed look at the lives and lives of the Korean, Chinese and Japanese people as well as the reality of the war."

-The purpose of oil refining is to conquer the southern part of the Korean Peninsula... all Koreans are arrested.